When a married couple goes through a divorce, one of the most contested

 emotional support during and after a divorce.
 The age of the children

-There are numerous self-help and legal books including mine,
+There are numerous self-help and legal books including mine, Getting Your

-them and their children for what lies ahead during a divorce.
+and prepare them and their children for what lies ahead during a divorce.

 As a divorce attorney and psychologically-trained mediator helping families